CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![policy assignment](../Images/Sh29.png)

-4. You can now see three built-in initiatives used by Microsoft Defender for Cloud:
+4. You can now see built-in initiatives used by Microsoft Defender for Cloud which includes :
     -	*Azure Security Benchmark*
     -	*Configure Azure Defender to be enabled on SQL Servers and SQL Managed Instance*
     -	*Configure Advanced Threat Protection to be enabled on open-source relational databases*